This Peruvian chicken recipe, also known as pollo a la brasa, can be made in the Instant Post or in the oven. I’m sharing both cooking methods.

 Also Read: 25 Vegetarian Dishes in Peru

-If you make this Peruvian chicken recipe please let us know how it worked out in the comments below.
+If you make this Peruvian chicken recipe please let me know how it worked out in the comments below.

 Want More Peruvian Recipes?
 Check out: